elouafi-abderrahmane-2002/Quiz_app/README.md

-# 📱 QuizMaster - Android Quiz App
+# 📱 Quiz_App - Android Quiz App

-QuizMaster is an Android application that allows users to test their knowledge through multiple-choice quizzes on various themes like Programming, Music, and Gym.
+Quiz_App is an Android application that allows users to test their knowledge through multiple-choice quizzes on various themes like Programming, Music, and Gym.
 Users can register and log in via Firebase Authentication, select a topic, answer questions, and view their final score.
 The app includes a global timer to complete the quiz within a limited duration.

 ---